antfroger/go-dynamic-questionnaire/README.md

 q, err := questionnaire.New(yamlData)
 ```

-## TODOs
+## Areas for Improvement

+- Question Dependencies: More explicit dependency tracking
-- [ ] Add loaders for different configuration formats
+- Add loaders for different configuration formats
+  Introduce a loader interface to handle different config types.
+These loaders would be responsible for reading from files, parsing YAML/JSON, etc.
     - read the configuration from a JSON file
     - read the configuration from JSON bytes
     - pass pre-configured questions
+- Performance optimizations for large questionnaires